-Press and release the UP or DOWN arrow button until "Tire Pressure" is highlighted in the EVIC.
-Press and release the RIGHT arrow button and one of the following will be displayed:
+Press and release the Left or Right arrow button until "Tire Pressure" is highlighted in the DID.

 If tire pressure is OK for all tires a vehicle ICON is displayed with tire pressure values in each corner of the ICON.